 Government's JSS contribution: £555.56

 Percentage of normal pay received: 77.78%

-The scheme will run for six months from 1 November, and is open to all employers with a UK bank account and a UK PAYE scheme.
+The scheme was originally going to run for six months from 1 November, and is open to all employers with a UK bank account and a UK PAYE scheme.
 All small and medium-sized businesses will be eligible; large businesses will be required to demonstrate that their business has been adversely affected by COVID-19 (meaning that revenues have reduced by over 33%), and the government expects that large employers will not be making capital distributions (such as dividends), whilst using the scheme.
 Employees using the scheme will receive at least 77% of their usual pay, where the government contribution has not been capped.
 Employers will be reimbursed in arrears for the government contribution by way of a grant.

 We understand that the JSS can be used for any employee, irrespective of their joining date, and so it is not limited to those who have previously been furloughed.
 Further, employers who make a claim under the JSS will still be able to claim the Job Retention Bonus.

 Detailed guidance on the JSS is yet to emerge.
 One matter which business-owners should consider is that, using the example above, they would need to fund 56% of usual wages, but would only benefit from 33% of the employee’s usual output.
 This is a significant uplift in the employer contribution, compared with the existing Job Retention Scheme.
 Business-owners will therefore need to weigh up the benefits of retaining valued employees on reduced hours against the costs of redundancy, should that be necessary, and potential recruitment costs when things pick up again.

 Moreover, there has been no mention yet of grants for employer’s national insurance costs on these employees’ wages, and so the presumption is that employers will need to fund these too.